SoftUni-Internal/interactive-content/EN/01-Multidimensional-Arrays/05-Homework.md

 ## Output

-- You must print what is left from the matrix after destroing the cells
+- You must print what is left from the matrix after destroying the cells
 - Every row must be printed on a new line and every column element of each row - separated by a space

 ## Constraints